emresevilgen/CS101Labs/README.md

 # CS101Labs
-The Lab Codes of the CS 101 - Algorithms and Programming I
+The Lab Codes of The CS 101 - Algorithms and Programming I